Meet the Teacher Night.

 Have your kids make these adorable ‘Who Am I?’ crafts and have parents guess which is their child!
 Not only does this make your room look lively and fun, but it also helps crack the ice and get parents engaged right away!
-You’ll find the freebie with directions and a template for the clues in my resource library!
+You’ll find the freebie with directions and a template for the clues at the bottom of this post!

 Tip # 2

 Add a poem and some sweets to each table!

 I can’t take credit for this adorable poem.
 I got it yeeeaaars ago on the internet and just typed it up with some fancy bubble letters.
 You can find many different candy thank you poems online to print, and place the matching candy in a small bin on each table.
 Who doesn’t love sweets while sitting and listening?!

 Make a simple PowerPoint slideshow as your presentation!

 This is my favorite tip!
 I LOVE using a PowerPoint presentation because: